 Meet the Author

 Over the past 12 years, I've honed my digital marketing skills by working with well-known brands such as Eu Natural, Skinny Ms., and Costco, to name a few.
 Together with my wife Candyce, we help other businesses improve their marketing online.
-When I'm not working I'm playing/recording music and hanging with the family.
-Read my other marketing posts
+When I'm not helping my customers win, I'm playing/recording music, flying my drone and hanging with the family.